Pjdash/IVY-Homes/README.md

 ## What is implemented

-- `POST /auth/login` with persisted 24-hour session and server-side logout
+* `POST /auth/login` with persisted 24-hour session and server-side logout
-- listings with locality, bedroom, furnishing and pagination controls
+* Listings with locality, bedroom, furnishing, filters, and pagination
-- listing details, seller contact, verification, area and price-per-square-foot display
+* Listing details with seller contact, verification, area, and price-per-square-foot display
-- per-user favourites using the API
+* Per-user favourites using the API
-- rentals and projects with rupee and square-foot formatting
+* Rentals and projects with rupee and square-foot formatting
-- analytics summary with locality and BHK visualizations
+* Analytics summary with locality and BHK visualizations
-- loading, empty and API error states
+* Loading, empty, and API error states
-- responsive mobile layout and keyboard-friendly native form controls
+* Responsive mobile layout and keyboard-friendly native form controls

-## Investigation
+## Investigation & Hypotheses

-The reference is intentionally unreliable.
-I treated the API as the source of truth, paged through collections, checked response metadata, tested filters and sorting, compared project counts with listings, and checked dates and numeric fields before trusting them.
-The reproducible collection and calculation queries are in [ANSWER_QUERIES.md](ANSWER_QUERIES.md).

-The final `submission.json` should contain the answers and only findings personally reproduced against your own key.
-Do not put the API key in README, source files, screenshots, or git history.
+I followed a hypothesis-driven approach to investigate potentially unreliable API data.

+* **Corrupt listings:** Checked logical inconsistencies such as `carpet_area > super_built_up_area`, `floor > total_floors`, and negative numerical values.
+* **Fake listings:** Used `price_per_sqft = price / carpet_area` to identify extreme pricing outliers and verified suspicious records.
+* **Endpoint discrepancies:** Compared documented API behaviour with actual responses, including pagination, filters, sorting, response metadata, and project listing counts.

+Only findings reproducible from the API were included in the final submission.

+## AI Tools Used

+The following AI tools were used during development and investigation:

+* **ChatGPT** — coding, debugging, API analysis, and documentation
+* **Gemini Flash** — coding and debugging assistance
+* **Antigravity** — development and implementation assistance

+All final implementation and API findings were reviewed and verified against the Ivy Homes API using my assigned key.

 ## Build